david-vanderhaar/blog/_posts/2018-09-23-render-props-are-hard.md

   }
 }
 ```
-eventually renders out to this:
+And eventually renders out to this:
 ```
 <div>Hello</div>
 <div>David</div>